ccomkhj/constrainedML/tutorial/MultiConstrainedMultiLayerPerceptron.md

 This package also provides out-of-box compatibility with [Unit8's Darts](https://unit8co.github.io/darts/), a forecasting library.
 Darts supports a rich variety of models including but not limited to ARIMA, Prophet, Theta, and a host of others.

-One of the major features of `MultiConstrainedLinearRegression` when used with Darts, is the ability to set different constraints for coefficients for each custom horizon.
+One of the major features of `MultiConstrainedMultiLayerPerceptron` when used with Darts, is the ability to set different constraints for coefficients for each custom horizon.

-The `MultiConstrainedLinearRegression` class comes with the optional functionality of handling constraints through penalties, an approach not unlike the Ridge regularization, but with the added awareness of the pre-specified boundaries in the form of minimum and maximum constraints.

 Here's an example using dummy data: